KingChampion36/algotech/docs/leetcode-easy/find-all-numbers-disappeared-in-an-array.md

 }
 ```

+This code:

+- Creates a boolean array to mark which numbers are visited.
+- Iterates through the boolean array to find missing numbers.
+- Utilizes a separate method to create the boolean array, keeping the main method clean and focused.
+- The boolean array is used to mark visited numbers, enabling easy identification of missing numbers.

 !!! tip "Time and Space Complexities"

     - **Time Complexity:** O(n)
     - **Space Complexity:** O(n)

 ## Method 2 (Negating the existing numbers)

+This solution utilizes the property of the input array to mark visited numbers without using additional space.

 ```java
 class Solution {